Author Archives: Roofing SEO Webmasters

 • CPC: Dollar amount it will cost every time a user clicks this keyword in a PPC ad

-• Keyword Difficulty: How difficult it will be to outrank your competitors for a top spot in searches
+• Keyword Difficulty: How difficult will it be to outrank your competitors for a top spot in searches

 • Competition: The level of competition between bidders